Last Updated on July 5, 2026 by Daniel Globe

 Parking and Road Conditions

-Parking for Triple Falls sits near a Boy Scout reservation, but the final stretch demands some caution: the gravel access road runs about 1.8 miles to the trailhead, and its steep, rough surface makes AWD vehicles highly recommended.
-You’ll want to treat the approach as part of the hike, because parking challenges can start before you leave pavement.
-A low-clearance car may scrape or stall on the ruts, so protect your freedom to roam by choosing a vehicle that handles uneven ground well.
-For road safety, slow down, watch for washouts, and don’t trust the road after rain; mud can turn the climb messy fast.
+Parking for Triple Falls sits near a Boy Scout reservation, but the final stretch demands caution: the gravel access road runs about 1.8 miles to the trailhead, and its steep, rough surface makes AWD vehicles highly recommended.
+A low-clearance car may scrape or stall on the ruts.
+Slow down, watch for washouts, and don’t trust the road after rain, since mud can turn the climb messy fast.
 If you’d rather park early, use the limited pull-off about 0.75 miles before the trailhead.
-Cell service is spotty here, so load offline maps before you go and keep your route saved.
-That way, you stay independent, informed, and ready.
+Cell service is spotty here, so load offline maps before you go.

 More Buffalo River Places to Explore

 If you’ve got extra time around Triple Falls, the Buffalo River corridor gives you plenty more to explore.
-You can hike Hemmed-In-Hollow Trail and see the Ozarks’ tallest waterfall drop 209 feet through a narrow valley.
-At Kyles Landing, you can launch a canoe, paddle a kayak, or try Buffalo River fishing in clear water that moves with purpose.
-The surrounding Ozark National Forest stays lively with Ozark wildlife, so bring binoculars and a camera if you want birds, deer, and rugged overlooks.
-For a longer stay, Dogwood Springs Campground gives you tent sites and cabin rentals, letting you rest without giving up your wild pace.
+You can hike Hemmed-In-Hollow Trail and see one of the tallest waterfalls in the Ozarks drop through a narrow valley.
+At Kyles Landing, you can launch a canoe, paddle a kayak, or try Buffalo River fishing in clear water.
+The surrounding Ozark National Forest stays lively with wildlife, so bring binoculars if you want to spot birds or deer.
+For a longer stay, campgrounds in the area offer tent sites and cabin rentals.

 | Place | What you can do |